Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study 1

-We used two mixed-effects beta regressions to study effects on users’ beliefs about the bias of individual tweets (See Fig \ref{fig:rq1-bias}-left).
-Users found content from right-leaning accounts to be more biased ($\beta = 0.487 \; [0.31, 0.65]$ $z = 5.63, p < .001$).
-Similarly, users judged misinformation sources to be more biased ($\beta = 0.461 \; [0.32, 0.59]$ $z = 6.69, p < .001$).
-We also found that users rated tweets containing angry images as more biased ($\beta = 0.540 \; [0.38, 0.69]$ $z = 6.991, p < .001$).
+We used two mixed-effects beta regressions to study effects on users’ judgments about the bias of individual tweets (see Fig \ref{fig:rq1-bias}-left).
+Users found content from right-leaning sources to be more biased ($\beta = 0.216 \; [0.086, 0.34]$, $z = 3.25 , p < .01$).
+Similarly, users judged content from misinformation sources to be more biased ($\beta = 0.474 \; [0.34, 0.60]$, $z = 7.11, p < .001$).
+We also found that users rated tweets containing angry images as more biased ($\beta = 0.219 \; [0.11, 0.32]$, $z = 3.94, p < .001$).
 This is in line with our hypothesis that angry imagery will lead to an increase in users’ perceived bias.
-Interestingly, this effect was reduced for the interaction between right-leaning accounts and angry images ($\beta = -0.568 \; [-0.75, -0.37]$ $z = -5.809, p < .001$).
-This interaction effect could be due to different topical focus and usage strategies of angry and happy imagery between right-leaning and left-leaning accounts.
-Surprisingly, even though the content shown to users was solely sorted based on facial emotions in images, we did not find a significant effect of whether images were shown to users or not.
-One explanation could be that sources, in general, might choose images to match the overall tone of the text.
-Another explanation could be that the effect of images might be case-specific and users' judgements might be impacted by specific topics or tweets they are sensitive or knowledgeable about.
+Surprisingly, even though the content shown to users was solely sorted based on facial emotions in images, we did not find a noticeable effect of emotional images on users bias ratings.
+It is possible that sources choose images to amplify tweets' content and users' judgement were not based on the emotion in facial expressions alone.